About the course

 Our programme prepares trainees to be outstanding teachers through a high-quality teaching and learning experience.
 The programme supports trainees to meet the government expectations outlined in the 2012 Teachers' Standards.
 Impact on pupil progress is at the heart of our programme.

-Trainees will be employed by their placement school and will work alongside good and outstanding teachers four days a week.
-Applicants should note that they will be required to attend a professional studies day one day a week at the Atkins Centre in Sidcup, although there may be some sessions which will take place regionally.
+Trainees will work in school alongside good and outstanding teachers four days a week and attend a professional studies day one day a week at a local training hub.

 Salaried trainees may have responsibility for their own class and may be expected to teach a higher percentage of the teaching timetable compared to an unsalaried trainee.